geode-sdk/docs/tutorials/modify.md

 };
 ```

-This will result in not modifying the intended function at all, because `onMoreGames` is `void` in MenuLayer.
+This will result in not modifying the intended function at all, because `onMoreGames` has return type `void` in MenuLayer, not `bool`.